rivue/Gamified-Study-Tool/README.md

         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
                 - why is this empty? --> rag_context:
-                - TODO: !!
-FIX FACTOID ERROR THING!!!
-THEN ABOVE!!
-THEN DELETE SECTION / UNIT / COURSE / LIBRARY!!!
+                - TODO: THEN ABOVE!!
+THEN
+                    DELETE SECTION / UNIT / COURSE / LIBRARY!!!
 INTERTWINING JULES STUFF ON THE WAY

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)